AldonaPiet/Portfolio/README.md

 ## About me
 I studied physics and I was studying astronomy too.
 During my studies I took scientific and programming courses.
-After years of work with people in an international environment, I can tell that I’m advanced in the primary programming language: English ;) I’m a proactive, energetic person with a can do attitude.
+After years of work with people in an international environment, I can tell that I’m advanced in the primary programming language: English ;)

-I’m an assertive team player and believe all problems should be resolved smoothly and diplomatically.
+I’m a proactive, energetic person with a can do attitude.
+I’m also assertive team player and believe all problems should be resolved smoothly and diplomatically.

 I’m also detailed oriented.
 I learn fast and willingly.